YakubuAmidu/Recipe-webapp/README.md

 # Recipe-webapp
-Recipe app.
+Recipe webapp.
 I build this project with #Javascript, #Css, #Flexbox, #Html, and #VisualStudioCode